GavinsMJ/ATtiny-Assembly/README.md

         LDI   R17,  0b00010000   ; Set the flag again to signal 'ready-to-be-cleared' by hardware LDS   R18, ADCSRA        ;
         OR    R18, R17           ;
-        STS   ADCSRA, R18        ; so that controller clears ADIF RET
+        OUT   ADCSRA, R18        ; so that controller clears ADIF RET
 ```